 One of the other big gear winners on my trip was my Oboz insulated boots.

 This boot was my first experience with the Oboz brand.
-Since then I have bought many pairs of OBOZ boots for hiking!
-The insulation definitely kept me warm – and when I used them to snowshoe they were practically hot!
-What I loved about them is the high-quality insole providing incredible support.
+Since then, I have bought many pairs of OBOZ boots for hiking!
+The insulation definitely kept me warm – and when I used them for snowshoeing, they were practically hot!
+What I loved about them was the high-quality insole that provided incredible support.
 The insole was even thermal.
 I’ve had enough foot and knee injuries to know it’s imperative to have good footbed support.
 I wore these boots non-stop in Alaska winter because they were as comfortable as my tennis shoes.
-I was happy to be introduced to the brand, they made a believer out of me!
+I was happy to be introduced to the brand; they made a believer out of me!

 Sooo - comfortable and warm!
 These are my go-to winter insultated boot.
 I use them for snowshoeing and everyday around town stuff when it's really cold.
 O Fit Thermal insoles provide stability and support while reducing heat loss to keep your feet happy!